OmkarPathak/Python-Programs/CompetitiveProgramming/README.md

 # Competitive Programming
-This is my collection of Python Programs that I have solved on various competitive programming websites.<br />
+This is my collection of Python programs that I have solved on various competitive programming websites.<br />

 Each file contains a unique problem statement and its corresponding solution/solutions.